Gregory-Hawman/algo_challenges_dojo/vanilla/chapter 6/chapter_6.md

 41. [] Stack: Mirror
 42. [] Weak Finger
 43. [] Short Answer Questions: Queues and Stacks
-44. [] Short Answer Questions: Queues and Stacks
-45. [] Weekend Challenge: Stacks and Queues
+44. [] Weekend Challenge: Stacks and Queues

 Queues and Stacks Review
 Data structures hold and manage data.
 Each data structure is optimized for some specific use and as a result is less optimized for other uses.
 In this chapter, we studied data structures that are good abstract data types.
 An abstract data type satisfies a specific external interface (such as push, pop, top, isEmpty, size and contains) but can be internally implemented in different ways (e.g. with an Array or with an SList).